openhab/openhab-webui/bundles/org.openhab.ui.habassistant/README.md

 It is another step to have a full, open source, integrated assistant for your openHAB smart home.

-## Limitations:

-* Most browser security policies requires a secure context to use its audio capabilities, so you should access the page using 'https' (or disable this browser security policy, which is not recommended).
-* At the moment of writing it does not work with openHAB cloud instances, meaning you can not use it through the myopenhab.org page.

 ## Settings

 You can edit this settings for the service in the main ui **Settings / Other Services - HAB Assistant**:

-* **Secure** - Require user credentials to use the assistant (you will redirect you to the main ui if you are not logged in).
+* **Secure** - Require user credentials to use the assistant (you will be redirected to the main ui if you are not logged in).

 ## Local Settings: